tavril/minfo/README.md

 ### Cache file

-There is a cache file which caches the computer model, CPU, GPU and memory information (as these information are unlikely to change...).
+There is a cache file which caches the computer model, CPU, GPU, memory, and serial number (as these information are unlikely to change...).
 By default, the cache is located at `~/.minfo-cache.json`.
 You can change the location of the cache file in the configuration file.